 In a multiple tranche series (including the Card series), a tranche of subordinated notes that reaches its expected principal payment date, or that has an early redemption event, event of default and acceleration, or other optional or mandatory redemption, will not be paid to the extent that that tranche is necessary to provide the required subordination for tranches of senior notes of that series.
-If a tranche of subordinated notes cannot be paid because of the subordination provisions of the senior notes of that series, prefunding of the principal funding subaccounts for tranches of senior notes of that series will begin as described in this prospectus (in the case of the Card series) and as determined at the time of issuance (in the case of other multiple tranche series).
+If a tranche of subordinated notes cannot be paid because of the subordination provisions of the senior notes of that series, prefunding of the principal funding subaccounts for tranches of senior notes of that series of the case of the Card series) and as determined at the time of issuance (in the case of other multiple tranche series).
 See "The Notes-Principal."
 After that time, that tranche of subordinated notes will be paid only to the extent that: